4lch3my/WriteUps/TryHackMe/TryHackMe - Agent Sudo/README.md

 ![alt text](https://github.com/4lch3my/WriteUps/blob/main/TryHackMe/TryHackMe%20-%20Agent%20Sudo/images/page.png?raw=true)

 Ahhh, so we need to use a custom user-agent to enter the "secret" page.
 I'm personally using Chrome and following along [THIS GUIDE](https://www.searchenginejournal.com/change-user-agent/368448/) on how to change the user-agent.
 For me it will be: `Inspect > More Tools > Network Conditions`, here I can deselect: `Use browser default`, add `Custom` and add the agent I want to use.
-The text on the website is signed by `Agent R`, so let's start with `R` nad refresh the page.
+The text on the website is signed by `Agent R`, so let's start with `R` and refresh the page.

 ![alt text](https://github.com/4lch3my/WriteUps/blob/main/TryHackMe/TryHackMe%20-%20Agent%20Sudo/images/agent_r.png?raw=true)